 I agree 100% with Bettie Serveet...for today at least.
 Just one of those days that everyone you encounter seems to have an agenda or a cross to bear or at the very least a mild personality disorder.
 I will take the high road, and rather than go Michael Douglas in 'Falling Down' I will bite my lip and dedicate a song to all of the morons I had to deal with today.

-this Band Of Horses song, 'St Augustine', echoed through my head..."Hollywood is calling out your name"...as between all of the over priced bars and nightclubs homeless people sleep in the alleys...the stark contrast between the haves and the have-nots here is omnipresent.
+As I was walking down Hollywood Blvd last night on my way to see a band, they lyrics of this Band Of Horses song, 'St Augustine', echoed through my head..."Hollywood is calling out your name"...as between all of the over priced bars and nightclubs homeless people sleep in the alleys...the stark contrast between the haves and the have-nots here is omnipresent.

 'Pavement' was the first band I ever immortalized in sticker form on my green Chevy Cavalier, the first car I ever owned.
 It was a giant black sticker with Pavement spelled out in giant block yellow letters...so tacky, I loved it!